Setting Up Cakes, Candles & Mines

 If you intend to fire two cakes at the same time there is no reason why they cannot be attached to the same stake, but locate the fuses close to each other if you are hand lighting.

-We do not recommend putting cakes in a bucket or barrel of loose sand if the label tells you to attach it to a stake.
+I don’t recommend putting cakes in a bucket or barrel of loose sand if the label tells you to attach it to a stake.
 The cake can easily move around in loose sand and tip over.

 If you want extra stability – particularly important if the ground is uneven or damp – you can situate the cake on a small wooden board as shown as the optional step in the images above.

-We recommend wooden stakes simply on the basis they are cheap, readily available, can be cut to length, given a pointed end and reused.
+I recommend wooden stakes simply on the basis they are cheap, readily available, can be cut to length, given a pointed end and reused.
 But anything that will achieve a similar result – such as metal fence stakes – is fine.

 Advice for fireworks with two fuses

 Many cakes and barrages now have two fuses.
 The second fuse is intended only as a reserve fuse in case the main one fails.
 You should never attempt to light both fuses at the same time.